tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If the decrypted value's length is different from the advertised ESNIKeys.padded_length or the padding consists of any value other than 0, then the server MUST abort the connection with an illegal_parameter alert.
+If the decrypted value's length is different from the advertised ESNIKeys.padded_length or the padding consists of any value other than 0, then the server MUST abort the connection with an "illegal_parameter" alert.
 Otherwise, the server uses the PaddedServerNameList.sni value as if it were the "server_name" extension.
 Any actual "server_name" extension is ignored, which also means the server MUST NOT send the "server_name"